 All portraits taken with supported iPhones come with detailed segmentation masks which iOS’s computational photography algorithm uses not only to create the blur, but also improve hair and fine line detail around the edges of a portrait subject.

-Using Depth Control
+Using and adjusting Depth Control

-The slider ranges from f/1.4 to f/16: f/1.4 represents the most amount of blur and f/16 is no bokeh at all (in photography, smaller numbers represent larger apertures, and vice versa).
+f/1.4 represents the most amount of blur, and f/16 is almost no bokeh (in photography, smaller numbers represent larger apertures, and vice versa).
+To turn off the bokeh entirely, you can adjust the slider to the OFF position, which is next to f/16.

-Depth Control is a great addition to Apple’s iPhone photography toolkit, that will only improve as the algorithms and machine learning get better over time.
+Depth Control is a great feature in Apple’s iPhone photography toolkit, that will only improve as the algorithms and machine learning get better over time.
 While bokeh is a visually stunning effect that looks best when taking portraits, having an adjustable depth of focus is also good for some practical purposes, such as removing unwanted objects from the background by cranking up the bokeh or adding a subject inside the blur zone to the in-focus area.

 And that, our friends, is all you need to know about Depth Control in your iPhone.